bketelsen/tiny/docs/guide/installation.md

 # Installing tiny

-You can install tiny by downloading a release from GitHub or by using our installer script.
+You can install tiny by downloading a release from GitHub or by using the installer script.

-Choose your adventure below.
+*Choose your adventure below.*

 ## Direct Download